JakubDadello/Industrial-AI/README.md

 # image_recognition_system

-Image Recognition System is an image classification project based on a residual convolutional neural network (ResNet) with a custom implementation of residual layers and transfer learning.
-The goal is to recognize objects from the Caltech-101 dataset (101 classes).
+Image Recognition System is a convolutional neural network (CNN) project for classifying images from the Caltech-101 dataset (101 classes).
+The model uses custom residual blocks and transfer learning to improve feature extraction and convergence.

-The model, defined in model.py, was trained for 5 epochs, monitoring loss and accuracy on both training and validation sets.
+Data preprocessing includes resizing, normalization, and augmentation to enhance generalization.
+The network was trained for 5 epochs, monitoring loss and accuracy on both training and validation sets.
+Evaluation demonstrates effective classification across multiple classes, and insights from model performance guide potential improvements.

-The project includes image preprocessing, data augmentation, and techniques to improve model generalization.

-The results demonstrate effective classification and stable convergence, enhanced by transfer learning.

-Technologies and tools: Python, TensorFlow/Keras, NumPy, Matplotlib, Pandas.
+Technologies: Python, TensorFlow/Keras, NumPy, Matplotlib, Pandas

 ![Evaluation](images/evaluation.png)